 In the national capital, palmolein (rbd) and palmolein (Kandla) shot up by Rs 150 each to Rs 5,850 and Rs 5,900 per quintal, respectively.

 Groundnut mill delivery (Gujarat) oil rose by Rs 100 to Rs 10,100 per quintal.
 Groundnut solvent refined followed suit and traded higher by Rs 50 to Rs 1,750-1,850 per tin.

 Elsewhere, other edible oils moved in a narrow range in scattered deals and pegged at the last levels.

+In the national capital, urad and its dal chilka local fell by Rs 300 each to Rs 6,900-7,900 and Rs 7,200-7,300 per quintal, respectively.
 Its dal best quality and dhoya followed suit and traded lower by a similar margin to Rs 7,300-7,800 and Rs 7,700-8,000 per quintal, respectively.

 Moong and its dal chilka local declined by Rs 100 each to Rs 5,100-5,600 and Rs 5,600-5,800 per quintal, respectively.
 Its dal dhoya local and best quality enquired lower by the same margin to Rs 6,200-6,700 and Rs 6,700-6,900 per quintal.

 Masoor small and bold shed Rs 50 each at Rs 5,250-5,350 and Rs 5,300-5,400 per quintal.
 Its dal local and best quality traded lower by a similar margin to Rs 5,700-6,200 and Rs 5,800-6,300 per quintal.